Cremation by country: United Kingdom

+Cremations are most common in England and Wales, while still uncommon in Northern Ireland.
+The 2022 cremation rate was 82.40% for England and Wales, 71.66% for Scotland and only 23.00% for Northern Ireland.
+Catholic Church guidance argues that "cremation has developed as an option (in England and Wales) due to pressure on urban space and the lack of a tradition of re-using graves".

+The Cremation Act 1902 (2 Edw.
+7. c.
+8) allowed burial authorities in England, Wales and Scotland to establish crematoria.

 North America

 Canada

 The cremation rate in Canada has been increasing steadily with the national average rate rising from 5.9% in 1970 to 68.4% in 2009.
-The rates vary greatly among the provinces with the 1999 province level statistics showing that British Columbia had the highest rate at 74% while Prince Edward Island had the lowest rate at 8.5%.
+The rates vary greatly among the provinces with the 1999 province level statistics showing that British Columbia had the highest rate at 74%, while Prince Edward Island had the lowest rate at 8.5%..
+In 2026,the rate has increased to 77%.